alexthayn/gasstation/README.md

 ## Software Design Principles (SE 3450)

-###### Content from the course, including course work and other misc. work.
+###### Content from the course, including coursework and other misc. work.
 Work in this repository is in the Java programming language.

 This is a group project that introduced us to using many different software design patterns and multi-threaded applications.
 It was also a first group project for us together using source control.

 ## Project Specifications:
-(Specifications given by Professor Heber Allen)
+(Specifications are given by Professor Heber Allen)

 Gas Station has 3 tanks: